 6.21.1.2.4.
 If the exterior surfaces of the bodywork are partially constituted of flexible material, this line marking shall be installed on (a) rigid part(s) of the vehicle.
 The remaining portion of conspicuity markings may be fitted on the flexible material.
 If the exterior surfaces of the bodywork are constituted fully of flexible material, the line marking may be fitted on the flexible material.

 6.21.1.2.5.
-In cases where the manufacturer, after verification by the Technical Service, can prove to the satisfaction of the Type Approval Authority that it is impossible, due to the operational requirements which may require special shape, structure or design of the vehicle, to comply with the requirements contained in paragraphs 6.21.2. to 6.21.7.5. below, then partial fulfilment of some of these requirements is acceptable.
+In cases where the manufacturer, after verification by the Technical Service, can prove to the satisfaction of the Type Approval Authority that it is impossible, due to the operational requirements which may require special shape, structure or design of the vehicle, to comply with the requirements contained in paragraphs 6.21.2. to 6.21.9.5. , then partial fulfilment of some of these requirements is acceptable.
 This is conditional upon a portion of the requirements being met where possible, and the application of conspicuity markings that partially meet requirements maximised on the vehicle structure.
-This may include fitting of additional brackets or plates containing material type-approved according to the 00 or subsequent series of amendments to UN Regulation No. 104, or to the 00 or subsequent series of amendments to 150, where structure is available to ensure clear and uniform signalling compatible with the objective of conspicuity.
+This may include fitting of additional brackets or plates containing material type-approved according to the 00 or [any] subsequent series of amendments to UN Regulation No. 104, or to the 00 or any subsequent series of amendments to 150, where structure is available to ensure clear and uniform signalling compatible with the objective of conspicuity.

-Where partial fulfilment is deemed acceptable, retro-reflective devices of Class IVA type-approved according to the 02 or subsequent series of amendments to UN Regulation No. 3, or the 00 or subsequent series of amendments to UN Regulation No. 150 or brackets containing retro-reflecting material type-approved according to the photometric requirements of Class C of the 00 or subsequent series of amendments to UN Regulation No. 104, or the 00 or subsequent series of amendments to UN Regulation No. 150, may substitute part of the required conspicuity markings.
+Where partial fulfilment is deemed acceptable, retro-reflective devices of Class IVA type-approved according to the 02 or [any] subsequent series of amendments to UN Regulation No. 3, or the 00 or any subsequent series of amendments to UN Regulation No. 150 or brackets containing retro-reflecting material type-approved according to the photometric requirements of Class C of the 00 or [any] subsequent series of amendments to UN Regulation No. 104, or the 00 or any subsequent series of amendments to UN Regulation No. 150, may substitute part of the required conspicuity markings.
 In this case, at least one of these retro-reflective devices shall be installed per 1,500 mm.

 The necessary information shall be indicated in the communication form.